 At 32 weeks of gestation, the mother should have prenatal testing done at least every two weeks.
 This includes a nonstress test with amniotic fluid index (AFI).
 An ultrasound to estimate fetal weight should be done at 36 to 39 weeks as well.
 If a mother with gestational diabetes has other complicating factors, such as obesity or preeclampsia, prenatal testing should be more frequent and a planned delivery may need to occur at an earlier date.

 Labor Induction and Gestational Diabetes

 It is common practice to induce labor prior to 40 weeks for women with gestational diabetes as a strategy to reduce complications, especially those related to macrosomia.
-Labor induction is often planned at 38 ½ to 40 weeks’ gestation, and can occur when the baby’s lungs are found to be mature, antepartum tests are normal the diabetes is controlled and the mother doesn’t have vascular disease.
+Labor induction is often planned at 38 ½ to 39 weeks’ gestation, and can occur when the baby’s lungs are mature, antepartum tests are normal, diabetes is under control, and the mother doesn’t have vascular disease.

-There are many factors a physician has to consider when caring for a woman with gestational diabetes and her baby.
-Due to the variety and complexity of these issues, it is essential that mother and baby be monitored very closely and treated with expertise throughout the pregnancy, labor and delivery.
+Physicians have to consider a number of factors when caring for a woman with gestational diabetes and her baby.
+Due to the variety and complexity of these issues, it is essential that medical professionals monitor and treat the mother and baby very closely throughout the pregnancy, labor, and delivery.